burgyl/SelfUpdatingApp/README.md

 Your releases' tags must be the code version of the app and an APK must be in the binaries.

 ## What it does
-It shows a dialog with the changelog and the name of the last release if there is a new release available.
+It shows a dialog with the changelog and the name of the last release if a new release is available.

 If the user clicks OK :
 - Android 7 and above: Downloads and installs the APK